African bush elephant: Pathogens

 Observations at Etosha National Park indicate that African bush elephants die due to anthrax foremost in November at the end of the dry season.
 Anthrax spores spread through the intestinal tracts of vultures, jackals and hyaenas that feed on the carcasses.
 Anthrax killed over 100 elephants in Botswana in 2019.
 It is thought that wild bush elephants can contract fatal tuberculosis from humans.
 Infection of the vital organs by Citrobacter freundii bacteria caused the death of an otherwise healthy bush elephant after capture and translocation.

 From April to June 2020, over 400 bush elephants died in Botswana's Okavango Delta region after drinking from desiccating waterholes that were infested with cyanobacteria.
 Neurotoxins produced by the cyanobacteria caused calves and adult elephants to wander around confused, emaciated and in distress.
 The elephants collapsed when the toxin impaired their motor functions and their legs became paralysed.
 Poaching, intentional poisoning, and anthrax were excluded as potential causes.

 Elephants may also be host for a variety of parasites and bacteria such as Pasteurella, Salmonella, Clostridium, coccidian, nematode, and trematode.
 The elephant endotheliotropic herpesvirus (EEHV) is a member of the Proboscivirus genus, a novel clade most closely related to the mammalian betaherpesviruses.
 In benign infections found in some wild and captive African elephants, these viruses can affect either the skin or the pulmonary system.

 Intelligence

 Both African and Asian elephants have a very large and highly complex neocortex, a trait also shared by humans, apes and certain dolphin species.
-Elephants manifest a wide variety of behaviors, including those associated with grief, learning, mimicry, playing, altruism, tool use, compassion, cooperation, self-awareness, memory, and communication.
+Elephants manifest a wide variety of behaviour, including those associated with grief, learning, mimicry, playing, altruism, tool use, compassion, cooperation, self-awareness, memory, and communication.
 In a 2013 study, it was suggested that elephants may understand pointing, the ability to nonverbally communicate an object by extending a finger, or equivalent.
 The intelligence of elephants is described as being on a par with that of cetaceans, and various primates.